Beyond Single-Channel: Multichannel Signal Imaging for PPG-to-ECG Reconstruction with Vision Transformers: Introduction

-\item We have developed new evaluation metrics tailored for a more detailed and clinically relevant assessment of ECG waveform reconstruction.
-These metrics include QRS area error, PR interval error, RT interval error, and RT amplitude difference, going beyond traditional measures like HRV and root mean square error (RMSE).
-These enhancements provide a more comprehensive and clinically aligned evaluation of waveform reconstruction quality. \end{enumerate}
+\item We introduce new evaluation metrics: QRS area error, PR interval error, RT interval error, and RT amplitude difference, to assess ECG reconstruction quality beyond conventional metrics such as RMSE and HRV.
+These metrics provide a more nuanced and clinically interpretable assessment of waveform fidelity. \end{enumerate}